-Autumn Spring Summer Genre Poetry Recount Explanation Letter Newspaper Discussion Narrative Instructions Narrative Report Working Toward is the Ex xpected S Standard I can use conjunctions, adverbs, and prepositions to express time and cause • I can use full stops, capital letters, exclamation marks and question marks I can plan my writing, with some support, using structure, grammar and vocabulary from a given model I am beginning to use a varied range of sentence structures I can use co-ordination (e.g. or/and/but) and some subordination (e.g. when/if/that/because) to join clauses I can create characters, settings, and plots I can write simple, coherent narratives (real or fictional). • I can use leading lines when writing.
-Working At t he Expe cted Star ndard I am beginning to extend my sentences with more than one clause by using a wider range of conjunctions e.g., when, if, because, although • I can use a and an correctly I can use commas for lists and to mark the clause. • I can place the possessive apostrophe correctly in words with regular (e.g. girls') and irregular plurals (e.g. children's).
+Aut tumn Spring Summer Genre Poetry Recount Explanation Letter Newspaper Discussion Narrative Instructions Narrative Report Working Toward ls the Ex spected S Standard I. 1 I l .
+I can use conjunctions, adverbs, and prepositions to express time and cause • I can use full stops, capital letters, exclamation marks and question marks I can plan my writing, with some support, using structure, grammar and vocabulary from a given model I am beginning to use a varied range of sentence structures I can use co-ordination (e.g. or/and/but) and some subordination (e.g. when/if/that/because) to join clauses I can create characters, settings, and plots I can write simple, coherent narratives (real or fictional).
+I can use leading lines when writing.
+Working At the he Expe cted Star ndard I am beginning to extend my sentences with more than one clause by using a wider range of conjunctions e.g., when, if, because, although I can use a and an correctly I can use commas for lists and to mark the clause. • I can place the possessive apostrophe correctly in words with regular (e.g. girls') and irregular plurals (e.g. children's).